ericdmoore/dynamodb-deno/README.md

 There have also been some non-material stylistic changes - since I intend to maintain this fork.

+## Roadmap

+The goal for this project is to keep this project working until [aws-sdk-js-v3/clients/client-dynamodb](https://github.com/aws/aws-sdk-js-v3/tree/main/clients/client-dynamodb) works via something like [esm.sh](https://esm.sh)

+If you know of a deno package adapter service that works well with the offcial aws v3 dynamo client, please submit an issue to me so I can stop proping this package up, and just use the official one.

 ## API

 ### Contents